 Garrett Harley is a staunch advocate for children and families with over a decade of service with the City of Philadelphia.
 Prior to arriving at DHS, she served as the Chair of the Social Services Law Group of the City of Philadelphia Law Department where she was responsible for providing legal advice to the City’s social services agencies.
 Ms. Garrett Harley supervised the work of both the Child Welfare Unit and the Health and Adult Services Unit.
 She joined the Child Welfare Unit in 2002 and was promoted to Chair in 2007.
 Prior to working in the Child Welfare Unit, she worked in the Major Trials Unit of the Claims section of the Law Department.

+Law.
 Ms. Garrett Harley is also a 2007 graduate of the Urban League Leadership Forum, a program that identifies and trains minority leaders and establishes a forum for promoting effective leadership in all sectors of society.